 These businesses need to determine a particular ratio of the venture’s total amount spent on research and development (R&D) (this includes devaluation of investment in infrastructure, fixed capital, yearly recurrent expenditures on R&D, utility solutions in Vietnam, etc.).
 For companies with a total capital of VND6 trillion ($260.87 million) and have 3000 or more employees, this percentage must be at least 0.5 percent.
 Companies with a total capital of VND100 billion ($4.35 million) and 200 or more employees must reach at least 1 percent.
 However, all other companies not falling into these two above categories must get at least 2 percent.

 |VND 6 trillion ($260.87 million)||3000 or more||0.5%|

 |VND 100 billion ($4.35 million)||200 or more||1%|

-This regulation aims to bolster hi-tech investments in the country, as more enterprises are relocating and setting up their businesses in Vietnam.
-Furthermore, it will also be easier for domestic and foreign businesses to enjoy preferential stimulus granted to hi-tech firms.
+This regulation intends to support hi-tech investments in Vietnam as more companies relocate and establish operations there.
+Additionally, it will be simpler for domestic and international businesses to benefit from the excellent stimulus offered to hi-tech companies.

 RELATED: 10 Reasons Why Vietnam is Becoming Southeast Asia’s Silicon Valley

 Hi-tech businesses can seek tax exemptions for the first four years of operation.

 There are two ways to reduce your taxes: